GHA 45 Aberdeen Grammar 12

 The visitors were having difficulty retaining possession and the running lines of the home side constantly forced Aberdeen on the defensive.
 GHA forwards and backs were combining in an impressive manner and as we reached half time Charlie Lonergan made a superb break with Dario Ewing in support to allow Chris Binnie to fly over the line to score.
 The conversion attempt failed and the half time score was: GHA 33 ABERDEEN 0.
 In freezing conditions the home side were displaying considerable skill and a variety of attacking ploys, their ability to retain the ball and constantly change the angle of the attack had proved very successful.

 The second half began with Scott Carson again taking the ball into contact and forcing Aberdeen to commit to the breakdown.
 However as the minutes ticked by, Aberdeen began to display greater control of the ball and Nathan Clough made a good break with support from the hardworking Craig Shepherd.
 Despite this Aberdeen were being forced across the pitch in their attempts to find a way through the home defence.
-Aberdeen after seven minutes did manage to take play into the GHA five metre area and a concerted effort by the visiting forwards resulted in a score.
+Aberdeen after seven minutes did manage to take play into the GHA five metre area and a concerted effort by the visiting forwards resulted in a score by Whitehead.
 The conversion attempt was missed and the score after eight minutes of the second half was: GHA 33 ABERDEEN 5.

 GHA seemed stung by the loss of the try and put great pressure on the Aberdeen backs .
 A succession of incursions by messrs Carson, Kerr, Corbenici, Barnett and Sutherland made ground for the home side and tested the resolve of the visitors.
 The home side tied in the visiting forwards and continued to drive towards the Aberdeen line as the visitors frantically tried to stop the advance.
 However in fifteen minutes James Sutherland finished off a forwards move with a try which was not converted.
 The score was now: GHA 38 ABERDEEN 5.